-End of Key Stage 2 Data 2022
+End of Key Stage 2 Data 2022 (Children eligible for PP)

 2022: Progress for disadvantaged children was very strong in 2022 and above national averages and in line or above that of the rest of the cohort.
 Attainment in Year 6 was slightly below that of the whole cohort in Reading and Writing.